 As an example, feel free to watch this On-Demand webinar about Silicon-Graphite cells in which Saft company shows how they use Simcenter Battery Design Studio to design a cell with high energy anode.

 But not only your system.
 The interaction between parallel/series cell modules and surrounding elements part of the battery pack need to be considered too.

 Seamless link with Multi-physics software

-To do so, we usually advise our customer to use Simcenter BDS to create an RCR empirical model to represent the cell voltage behavior dedicated then to 3D electro-thermal simulation of the pack.
+To do so, we usually advise our customers to use Simcenter Battery Design Studio to create an RCR empirical model to represent the cell voltage behavior dedicated then to 3D electro-thermal simulation of the pack.
 A physics-based model can be used, but an RCR empirical model will improve computational cost keeping a certain accuracy in your results and will be more suitable for non-expert users working at the battery module level.
-So, HPPC tests (discharge and regen pulses to characterize the resistance which depends on the cell SOC, temperature and current), either synthetic or from measurements are used as the inputs data and Simcenter BDS automatically generate the RCR 3D empirical model parameters to be used for the 3D behavior model of the battery pack within Simcenter STAR-CCM+ in a very computationally efficient manner.
+So, HPPC tests (discharge and regen pulses to characterize the resistance which depends on the cell SOC, temperature and current), either synthetic or from measurements are used as the inputs data and Simcenter Battery Design Studio automatically generate the RCR 3D empirical model parameters to be used for the 3D behavior model of the battery pack within Simcenter STAR-CCM+ in a very computationally efficient manner.